 We walked through Washington Square Park to yet another subway station, which we rode to the

-The Freedom Tower is currently the tallest
+The Freedom Tower is currently the tallest building in New York C |

 World Trade Center.
 We saw the Freedom Tower, which was very impressive, and the 9/11 memorial.
 Although I don't remember 9/11, I recognize what a huge tragedy it was, and I was glad that I got to pay my respects to the victims.
 I didn't realize that the area around where the Twin Towers once stood was still being rebuilt.
 This surprised me a little bit, but it makes sense considering that most of the attention was devoted to completing the Freedom Tower as quickly as possible.